mdn/content/files/en-us/web/api/gpuqueue/writebuffer/index.md

 - `data`
   - : An object representing the data source to write into the {{domxref("GPUBuffer")}}.
 This can be an {{jsxref("ArrayBuffer")}}, {{jsxref("TypedArray")}}, or {{jsxref("DataView")}}.
 - `dataOffset` {{optional_inline}}
   - : A number representing the offset to start writing the data from inside the data source.
-This value is a number of elements if `data` is a {{domxref("TypedArray")}}, and a number of bytes if not.
+This value is a number of elements if `data` is a {{jsxref("TypedArray")}}, and a number of bytes if not.
 If omitted, `dataOffset` defaults to 0.
 - `size` {{optional_inline}}
   - : A number representing the size of the content to write from `data` to `buffer`.
-This value is a number of elements if `data` is a {{domxref("TypedArray")}}, and a number of bytes if not.
+This value is a number of elements if `data` is a {{jsxref("TypedArray")}}, and a number of bytes if not.
 If omitted, `size` will be equal to the overall size of `data`, minus `dataOffset`.

 ### Return value